 Business interests are probate assets.
 You read that correctly—the lengthy, expensive, contentious, publicly available probate process may involve your limited liability company’s membership interest or corporation’s shares in the event of a major accident or death.
 Even some of the most sophisticated business owners do not realize this, resulting in a potentially dangerous planning gap.
-One of our goals at Kincaid Business & Entrepreneurial Law, LLC ® is to empower business owners with the knowledge needed to avoid business setbacks.
+One of our goals at Kincaid Law KC, LLC ® is to empower business owners with the knowledge needed to avoid business setbacks.
 Creating a plan to avoid the probate court’s involvement in a business is one way we can take that knowledge and implement it for our clients’ benefit.

 Businesses are usually owned by individuals.
 In the state of Kansas, which requires limited liability companies to file annual reports, a researcher can see the member(s) (a/k/a owner(s)) who own 5% or more of the capital of a company.
 In a single-member LLC, the annual report would normally list a member as, for example, “Matthew Kincaid”.
 In such case, Matthew Kincaid would be the owner of the limited liability company; in the event of a major accident or his death, a personal representative may have to take his ownership interest through the probate court(s), nixing standard expectations of privacy with respect to the business and potentially posing a security risk concerning proprietary and confidential company information that may be semi-publicly or publicly exposed via a required court filing.